team-dev-docs/devdocsprod-dev-docs/docs/generate new docs from your existing docs.md

 ## Step 14: Review Branch Information

-Examine the branch information to ensure your new documentation has been properly integrated.
+Examine the branch information to ensure your new documentation has been properly created.

 ![image for /img/generate_new_docs_from_your_existing_docs/step_14](/img/generate_new_docs_from_your_existing_docs/step_14.png)